 It seems that Apple is about to make a foray into social media after announcing the USD 200 million acquisition of Topsy, a social media analytics firm who specialise in analysing Twitter data.
 Topsy’s services include turning Twitter data, such as mentions, tweets and hashtags, into ‘sentiment analysis’; reports that can gauge audience interaction with a given company’s new ad campaign or product.

-Accessories Amazon Asda Christmas Expansion & Franchise Fashion HR News High Street John Lewis London Marks & Spencer Media News Results Retail Retail and Consumer Industry Retail news Sainsbury's Shopping Store Tesco UK brand china consumer deal deals and rumours department department stores e-commerce electricals expansion fashion news finance food luxury morrisons my online online retail people profit property retail industry retail property retailer sale sales supermarket waitrose
+Accessories Amazon Asda Christmas Expansion & Franchise Fashion HR News High Street John Lewis London Marks & Spencer Media News Results Retail Retail and Consumer Industry Retail news Sainsbury's Shopping Store Tesco UK apple brand china consumer deal deals and rumours department department stores e-commerce electricals expansion fashion news finance food luxury morrisons my online online retail people profit retail industry retail property retailer sale sales supermarket waitrose